 A standalone version of the game was included with the North American release of the Half-Life: Blue Shift expansion, and was later digitally re-released by Valve (via Steam) as its own standalone product on September 12, 2003 (with support for Mac and Linux added later on July 31, 2013).
 The multiplayer portion of the game was included (as a bonus "mod") with international versions of Half-Life: Blue Shift, as well as the retail release for Half-Life: Counter-Strike.

 In order for parts of the story to make sense, some weapons and even some enemies were entirely different, and replaced items from Half-Life.
 For example, the HEV suit was removed and replaced by Body Armour, which functions the same by makes sense when put in context of the story, Adrian Shepard would not have access to the same technology that Gordon Freeman would.
 The game also introduced new AI system, and a new type of Black Mesa guard, named Otis who, armed with Desert Eagle, provides significantly better support than " Barneys" who only had the basic pistol.
-Opposing Force's new interactive AI system allowed your fellow troops, like Medics, to heal you and basic Soldiers would toss you ammo.
+Opposing Force's new interactive AI system allowed fellow troops, like Medics, to heal the player character and basic Soldiers would toss them ammo.

 The Crowbar which became an icon of the Half-Life series was not actually taken up by Adrian Shepard, instead replaced by the Wrench.
 The Wrench is significantly slower than the Crowbar was, although much more powerful.
 In addition, the Wrench actually had an alternate fire, which readied the Wrench for a more powerful blow by winding it up for a moment.
 The Wrench is the first weapon Shepard obtains through the events of Opposing Force.